EEGFakeBench/EEGFakeBench/Readme.md

 Score-SDE signals are visually indistinguishable from authentic EEG in all three domains.
 Only a marginal residual noise floor appears above 40 Hz from the Euler-Maruyama solver's incomplete resolution of high-frequency biological structure.
 This makes Score-SDE the most forensically challenging generator in EEGFakeBench.

-> The seventh forensic figure — a combined mega-figure as appears in the paper — is at `assets/forensic/mega_figure.png`.

 ---

 ## MM-SynED Baseline